semojs/semo-plugin-sequelize/README.md

 }
 ```

+You may have noticed, there is a `async` for the hook_sequelize_connection, it's useful for fetching db config from config center.

-Add .sequelizerc file for migration
+### Add .sequelizerc file for migration

 ```js
 const path = require('path');